-Historically significant railroads have often been referred to the veins of America, both in appearance and in their relevance to the rapid development of all major States.
+Historically the largest railroad in the US has often been referred to as the veins of America, both in appearance and in their relevance to the rapid development of all major States.
 Many of these historically significant railroads are still around today, albeit refurbished and in many cases completely replaced with more modern materials.
 The fact that some of these major railroads are still used today is a testament to their timelessness and their efficacy.

 For modern railroad owners, and those looking to build railroads for modern use, it can be helpful to look at some of the more exemplary and historically significant railroads that exist in America.
 Ask any Midwest Railroad contractor, and they’ll inform you that some of the best inspiration available for the development of modern railroads is in our history.
 Whether you physically visit them, or simply do your research about them, certain railroads have defined, and will continue to define, the future of railroads in America.

 Here is an overview of exemplary and historically significant railroads which may be of inspiration.

 The Great Northern Railway from Minnesota to Washington